ua-datalab/ua-datalab.github.io/docs/mlpaths_grids.md

 timeline
     title Machine Learning/Artificial Intelligence Learning Paths
     A. General Data Science : A1.
 Introduction to Data Science and Machine Learning : A2.
-Python for Data Science
+Data Analyis with Pandas
+			     : A3: Data Visualization
 			     : A3.
 Ethical Considerations in Data Science
     B. Statistics : B1.
 Descriptive Statistics
                   : B2.
 Probability Distributions